ashakhatri007/CeptreDocs/pages/Overview/Introduction.md

 title: "Introduction"
 sidebar: mydoc_sidebar
 permalink: Introduction.html
 summary: These brief instructions will help you get introduced with the ceptre.
-The other topics in this website will help you to go deep down on specific topics.
+The other topics in this website will help you to go deep down on specific areas.
 ---

 ## What is Ceptre?

 Ceptre is a *linear logic programming language* created by [Chris Martens](https://sites.google.com/ncsu.edu/cmartens).
-It can be used to specify evolving systems with lots of independent parts in a concise way.
+It can be used to specify evolving systems with lots of independent parts concisely.
 Ceptre is a rule-based specification language which uses logic to represent the rules of a system.
 A Ceptre program represents system states (configurations) as multisets of logical predicates and defines rules that can manipulate those multisets,